-- 1. Being an owner, employee, consultant or vendor to any business that competes, directly or indirectly, with VCEA. - 2.1.
-Having a direct or indirect financial relationship with a competitor VCEA, customer, vendor, s, or supplier; however, no conflict will exist in the case of ownership of less than 1 percent of a publicly traded corporation. - 3.2.
-Engaging in any other employment or personal activity during work hours, or using VCEA's name, logo, equipment or property, including stationery, office supplies, computers, telephones, fax machines, postage, and office machines, for personal purposes. - 4.3.
-Soliciting agency employees, suppliers, or customers to purchase goods or services of any kind for non-agency purposes, or to make contributions to any organizations or in support of any causes. - 5.4.
+- 1. Having a direct or indirect financial relationship with a VCEA customer, vendor, or supplier; however, no conflict will exist in the case of ownership of less than 1 percent of a publicly traded corporation. - 2.
+Engaging in any other employment or personal activity during work hours, or using VCEA's name, logo, equipment or property, including stationery, office supplies, computers, telephones, fax machines, postage, and office machines, for personal purposes. - 3.
+Soliciting agency employees, suppliers, or customers to purchase goods or services of any kind for nonagency purposes, or to make contributions to any organizations or in support of any causes. - 4.
 Soliciting or entering into any business or financial transaction with another employee whom the soliciting employee supervises, either directly or indirectly, such as hiring the employee to perform personal services or soliciting the employee to enter into an investment.